-If you’re thinking about majoring in Systems Engineering, then you should consider these top colleges, including Washington University in St Louis, the University of Virginia-Main Campus and the University of Florida.
-Washington University in St Louis is our top ranked institution for a degree in Systems Engineering with 3 students graduating with this major annually at the Doctors degree research scholarship level.
+If you’re thinking about majoring in Systems Engineering, then you should consider these top colleges, including Massachusetts Institute of Technology, Cornell University and Stevens Institute of Technology.
+Massachusetts Institute of Technology is our top ranked institution for a degree in Systems Engineering with 7 students graduating with this major annually at the Doctors degree research scholarship level.
 Learn more about college options in the table below.

-For Systems Engineering majors, some of the most in demand jobs include Engineering Teachers, Postsecondary, Energy Engineers, Except Wind and Solar and Architectural and Engineering Managers.
+For Systems Engineering majors, some of the most in demand jobs include Engineering Teachers, Postsecondary, Engineers, All Other and Architectural and Engineering Managers.
 Not only that, Systems Engineering graduates may find a high salary job, such as Architectural and Engineering Managers or Engineering Teachers, Postsecondary.